fastapi/fastapi/docs/en/docs/tutorial/first-steps.md

     The information here is presented as a guideline, not a requirement.

-    For example, when using GraphQL you normally perform all the actions using only `POST` operation.
+    For example, when using GraphQL you normally perform all the actions using only `POST` operations.

 ### Step 4: define the **path operation function**